pyccel/pyccel/developer_docs/review_process.md

 ### Static Analysis

 The static analysis tests run on non-draft pull requests.
-If you wish to run them earlier you can run them locally using the tools or you can run them using the [workflow dispatch](https://github.com/pyccel/pyccel/actions/workflows/run_static_analysis.yml).
+If you wish to run them earlier you can run them locally by downloading the tools linked below, or you can run them using the [workflow dispatch](https://github.com/pyccel/pyccel/actions/workflows/run_static_analysis.yml).
 The tests are:

 - Pylint : [Pylint](https://www.pylint.org/) is used for linting
 - docs : [docstr-coverage](https://pypi.org/project/docstr-coverage/) is used to check that code is correctly documented. [numpydoc](https://numpydoc.readthedocs.io/en/latest/format.html) is used to check the format of the code documentation.
 Sphinx is used to build the online documentation.